-The verification will normally be done by tautology checking, based on efficient methods such as OBBD's [19].
-In this comparison, one can however also make use of the information available from the signal flow graph, such as the fact that at the SFG level signals are representing bit-words.
+The verification will normally be done by tautology checking, based on efficient methods such as OBBD's [20].
+In this comparison, one can however also make use of the information available from the signal flow graph, such as the fact that at the SFG level signals are representing bitwords.
+Optimized verification algorithms and vector-based reduction rules such as presented by Eveking [23] and Simonis [22] can be used to improve the cpu-time efficiency of the verification.